 Next stop in Nerja is the “Balcony of Europe”.
-From here you have a beautiful view on the Spanish coast.
+From here you have a beautiful view of the Spanish coast.

 From here it's only a stone's throw to the countless bars and restaurants serving delicious tapas.
 You can choose to sit inside or out and spend some time people-watching in the sunshine.

-Warmest places in Mainland Spain for winter sunshine- Seville
+Warmest places in Mainland Spain in winter – Seville

 Roxy, The Coastal Campaign